 The spring USACE observation program at Bonneville Dam (primarily January-May) documented a steady increase in total predation of all sizes of white sturgeon through 2011.
 Even though California sea lions (CSL) are also present in high numbers, most of the observed take of sturgeon is by SSL, with very few incidences of sturgeon predation attributed to CSL.
-Estimated consumption of white sturgeon in this small area increased from an observed take of just one white sturgeon in 2005 to 3,003 fish in 2011, and has since declined (Table 2).
-In 2017, the USACE expanded the observer program to include the late fall and winter (mid-August through December) which estimated an additional 238 white sturgeon consumed.
-Results for fall 2018 and 2019 are not currently available.
+Estimated consumption of white sturgeon in this small area increased from an observed take of just one white sturgeon in 2005 to 3,003 fish in 2011, and has since declined (Table 3).
+In 2017, the USACE expanded the observer program to include the late fall and winter (mid-August through December).
+Predation for this timeframe is estimated at 238 white sturgeon for 2017 and 359 in 2018.
+Data for fall 2019 and 2020 (spring and fall) is not yet available.
 It is unlikely that sea lion feeding preference has changed so the reduced predation observed in the Bonneville Dam tailrace is likely the result of white sturgeon avoiding this area in winter and spring and instead seeking out other areas of the Columbia River and tributaries with less predation potential.